Blesson-Tomy/Profile_Page/README.md

 Technologies Used: HTML, CSS, Google Analytics

-This site also has a google tag embedded to analyse the traffic so that I can learn and improve the site.
+This site also has google tag embedded as part of google analytivs to monitor the traffic and learn about the site's engagement.

 Do give feedback if you have any!